(THIS POST CONTAINS AFFILIATE LINKS FOR WHICH I EARN A SMALL COMMISSION, BUT COME AT NO EXTRA COST TO YOU! THANKS AS ALWAYS FOR YOUR SUPPORT!)

 Check out more of Oceana’s photos on Instagram!

 “Which is better Canon or Nikon?
 This is such a common question, but the debate is endless.
 Personally, I have worked with both Canon and Nikon cameras.
 However, I prefer using my Canon 1000D DSLR camera for photography.
 I feel that it’s easier to navigate manual mode on the Canon camera as compared to a Nikon camera.
 Canon also has a wide range of lenses.
 They have lenses for all types of photography like macro, telephoto, fish-eye etc. I’m currently using two lenses of Canon.
 One is the 18-55mm for normal shots like landscape, architecture etc. and another one is 52mm for close up shots like flowers etc. So in conclusion, I have been using my Canon camera for more than 5 years and it has definitely helped me click some amazing shots.”

 Check out more of Karen’s photos on Instagram!

 My Two Cents

-The main reason I put this article together is because, I can’t decide!
+The main reason I put this article together is that I can’t decide!
 I have a Nikon D5100 with the kit lens and 50mm prime, and a Canon T3 with a 35mm and kit lens.
 Forget the kit lens, but the battle of the two primes have made me wonder which should I lean towards.
-Nikon’s are amazing for landscapes and super sharpness, but canon’s I have found to be amazing for portraits and ‘softer looks’.
+Nikon’s are amazing for landscapes and super sharpness, but canon’s I have found amazing for portraits and ‘softer looks’.
 The Nikon 50mm lens is super sensitive and completely automatic (yet exceptionally sharp), but for travel and quicker shots, the Canon 35mm is completely great for portraits!

-Currently i’m torn between the two, but my choice of weapon the past few months has been a Canon!
-Below are my two photos of a shot with my canon, and a shot with my nikon next!
+Currently, I’m torn between the two, but my choice of weapon the past few months has been a Canon!
+Below are my two photos of a shot with my canon, and a shot with my Nikon next!